sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Added the syntax in the Program and Station class to print the menu.

 Added the selection menu to the Station class.

+### 14/06/2025 ###

+Added the method to allow the trains to be loaded from a file.